Consistency of Variational Inference for Nonlinear Inverse Problems of Partial Differential Equations: Contraction rate for two typical inverse problems

 \section{Contraction rate for two typical inverse problems}

-In this section, we apply Theorem \ref{finalthmsv} to the Darcy flow problem and the inverse potential problem for a subdiffusion equation.
-In order to verify Conditions \ref{condreg} and \ref{condstab} for these problems, we use link functions satisfing specific properties as in \cite{IntroNonLinear_nickl2020convergence}.
+In this section, we apply \cref{finalthmsv} to the Darcy flow problem and the inverse potential problem for a subdiffusion equation.
+In order to verify \cref{condreg,condstab} for these problems, we use link functions satisfying specific properties as in \cite{IntroNonLinear_nickl2020convergence}.
+For regularity and conditional stability estimates of the Darcy flow problem, we follow the results in section 5 of \cite{IntroNonLinear_nickl2020convergence}.
+For estimates of the subdiffusion equation, we use the technique in \cite{Frac_jing2022simultaneous}.